michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw1.md

 #### Tasks for section 1.3
 * Implement `rank_words`

-*For the report:*
+*For the report:*<br/>
-1.3.1.
-In our term-document matrix, the rows are word vectors of $$D$$ dimensions.
-Do you think that’s enough to represent the meaning of words?
+**1.3.1.** In our term-document matrix, the rows are word vectors of $$D$$ dimensions.
+Do you think that’s enough to represent the meaning of words?<br/>
-1.3.2.
-Provide the top 10 associated words (the output from `rank_words`) with `juliet` and at least 2 other target words of your choice for both term-document and term-context vector spaces.
+**1.3.2.** Provide the top 10 associated words (the output from `rank_words`) with `juliet` and at least 2 other target words of your choice for both term-document and term-context vector spaces.<br/>
-1.3.3.
-Which vector space (term-document or term-context) produce similar words that make more sense than others and why do you think that is the case?
-Back up your conclusions by referring to the top associated term lists you provided.
+**1.3.3.** Which vector space (term-document or term-context) produce similar words that make more sense than others and why do you think that is the case?
+Back up your conclusions by referring to the top associated term lists you provided.<br/>
-1.3.4.
-Consider any decisions you made in the prior sections when implementing your functions, such as whether you allowed a target word to co-occur with itself as a context word, and which window size you chose for the term-context matrix.
-How might any decisions you make impact our results now?
+**1.3.4.** Consider any decisions you made in the prior sections when implementing your functions, such as whether you allowed a target word to co-occur with itself as a context word, and which window size you chose for the term-context matrix.
+How might any decisions you make impact our results now?<br/>

 ### 1.4 Weighting terms with tf-idf and PPMI
 Your term-context matrix contains the raw frequency of the co-occurrence of two words in each cell and your term-document matrix contains the raw frequency of words in each of the documents.
 Raw frequency turns out not to be the best way of measuring the association between words.
 There are several methods for weighting words so that we get better results.